Apple Watch 7 to get a size bump with larger screens and flat-edge design, report says

-Apple's Series 7 Apple Watch will reportedly feature a slightly larger display with a flat-edge design.
-The Apple Watch 7 will come in 41-millimeter and 45 millimeter sizes, according to a Sunday report from Bloomberg's Mark Gurman.
+The Series 7 Apple Watch will reportedly feature a slightly larger display with a flat-edge design.
+The Apple Watch 7 will come in 41mm and 45mm sizes, according to a Sunday report from Bloomberg's Mark Gurman.
 Since the Apple Watch Series 4 in 2017, the case sizes for the tech giant's smartwatch have come in 40mm and 44mm options.

-The size boost was previously rumored by a leaker on Chinese social media platform Weibo, and reported on by MacRumors last week.
-The user who shared the information goes by UnclePan, and has a history of leaking information about Apple products.
+The size boost was previously rumored by a leaker on Chinese social media platform Weibo and by MacRumors last week.

 Read more: Every Apple Watch 7 rumor we've heard so far